afgprogrammer/PHP-MVC-book-library/README.md

 define('DB_PREFIX', '');
 ```

-update with your database name, username and password. you can choose a prefix. the prefix is optional.
+update with your database name, username, and password. you can choose a prefix. the prefix is optional.

 ### Step 3 - Installation